Florida bonneted bat: Use of artificial roosts

 The first live bonneted bat was documented in 1936 in a Miami school building; multiple individuals, including juveniles, were found in other school buildings in Miami in the 1950s.
 Bonneted bats had also been documented in residential buildings in Miami in the 1950s.
 In 2003, bonneted bats were documented using a bat house in North Fort Myers; the bats have continuously used the houses since then.
 Bonneted bats were found in bat houses in Babcock-Webb Wildlife Management Area in 2008, and have continued to use the houses at present.

 In 2014, a bonneted bat roost was discovered in the roof of a vacant house in Coral Gables, Florida The bonneted bats' use of the house sparked a controversy, with city officials concerned about the roof's disrepair, while the United States Fish and Wildlife Service was concerned about the implications of removing an endangered species from its roost.
 The bats were successfully excluded from the property in December 2016 after it was determined that no pups were present.

 Conservation

 Decline and threats

 The Florida bonneted bat was once believed to be common along Florida's eastern coast.
 Observations of it declined in the 1960s and 1970s, and in 1980, it was believed to be extinct.
 Threats to this species include the present and future degradation of its habitat, its small population size, restricted range, small number of colonies, low fecundity, and relative isolation.
 Climate change and resulting sea-level rise is expected to result in further loss of its roosting and foraging habitat.
 Since its population is very small, predicted changes in weather however, will possibly affect the endangered species even more.

+In Florida, Florida bonneted bats may be eaten by some growth stage of invasive snakes such as Burmese pythons, reticulated pythons, Central African rock pythons, Southern African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.